TheOdinProject/curriculum/git/foundations_git/git_basics.md

 ### Note/warning

 When trying to make simple changes to the files in your repo, such as attempting to fix a typo in your README.md you might be tempted to make this change directly via Github.
-However, it is best to avoid this as it will cause issues with your branches diverging and merging/resetting them is too complicated at this stage (it is covered in a future lesson), for now it is advised to make any changes via your local files then commit and push them using git commands in your terminal once ready.
+However, it is best to avoid this as it will cause issues that require more advanced Git knowledge than we want to go over at this stage (it is covered in a future lesson), for now it is advised to make any changes via your local files then commit and push them using Git commands in your terminal once ready.

 ### Cheatsheet